PostHog/posthog.com/contents/blog/company-survey-h1-2024.md

 * What motivates you right now?
 * If you were to leave PostHog, what would the reason be?

 We run this survey using the [Deel Pulse Surveys app in Slack](https://www.deel.com/plugins/pulse-surveys/).

-Our use to run surveys quarterly, but we do them every six months.
+We used to run surveys quarterly, but we now do them every six months.

 ## H1 2024 survey results

 We had a 79% response rate, or 33 out of 42 eligible respondents, for our H1 2024 survey.
 For our last survey, which covered Q4 2023, we had a 74% response rate.
 Since then, we’ve added 14 new team members and lost three.
 Ideally we’d get a response rate of 90% or higher, though we did have a good cross section of teams and tenures.

 ### Highest scores